Frequently Asked Questions

 Ensure that you have allowed the Duo app to send you push notifications.
 This must be enabled for you to receive a push notification without manually checking the app.

-Android Users: Go to settings > apps > Duo Mobile > Notifications , and make sure "Allow Peeking" is set to on, and "Block all" is set to off.
+Android Users: Go to settings > apps > Duo Mobile > Notifications and make sure "Allow Peeking" is set to on, and "Block all" is set to off.
 (These instructions may vary if you are using a version of Android older than 6.0)

-iPhone Users: Go to settings > notifications > Duo Mobile, and make sure "Allow Notifications" is set to on.
+iPhone Users: Go to settings > notifications > Duo Mobile and make sure "Allow Notifications" is set to on.

 I'm often in a location where I have poor cell coverage; how can I use the service?

 I'm getting an error message that says, "There was an error completing this request.
-If this problem persists, please contact your administrator."
-What do I do?
+If this problem persists, please contact your administrator. " What do I do?

 I'm receiving Push Notifications/Phone Calls/Text Messages from Duo even though I haven't logged into any applications

-If you are receiving requests from Duo to approve a login that you did not initiate immediately prior to get the notification from Duo, it's very likely that someone has your password and is attempting to login with your credentials.
-If this happens you should deny the request(s) and change your password immediately by calling the University or Healthcare service desks, or by visiting the Knowledge base article.
+If you are receiving requests from Duo to approve a login that you did not initiate immediately prior to getting the notification from Duo, it's very likely that someone has your password and is attempting to login with your credentials.
+If this happens you should deny the request(s) and change your password immediately by calling the University (404-727-7777) or Healthcare (404-778-4357) service desks, or by visiting the Knowledge base article.

 About Duo